morabah/posalpro-app/docs/CORE_REQUIREMENTS.md

 - Do not use mock data in UI paths; always fetch from database via `useApiClient`.

+### 🪝 Hook Dependency Policy (Wizard & High-Frequency Components)

+- Mount-only effects: For initialization/cleanup that must run once (e.g., memory timers, initial hydration), use an empty dependency array `[]` with a targeted ESLint disable comment on the line to document intent.
+- Timers/listeners: Keep callback references stable with `useCallback` and prefer empty dependency arrays when behavior must not change across renders;
+  document with an ESLint disable on that line.
+- Do not include unstable objects/functions (e.g., apiClient instances,
+  analytics handlers) in dependency arrays when it causes infinite loops or re-initialization.
+Instead, hoist guards or document mount-only semantics.
+- Always clear `setTimeout`/`setInterval` using refs in cleanup paths.

+### 🔧 Rendering Hygiene (Hot Paths)

+- Remove redundant optional chaining and always-true/always-false conditionals in frequently rendered sections (e.g., ProposalWizard mapping/validation blocks).
+- Avoid unsafe spreads that create new arrays in render paths.
+Prefer `Array.from({ length: n })` over `[...Array(n)]` for skeletons.

 ### 🔁 Wizard Data Hydration (Multi-Source Merge – Mandatory)

 - Hydrate step data using a defensive, non-destructive merge across known